 Check Temperature and Valves

 Check the temperature setting of the hot water heater and turn it up to 65 C for the best Winter performance.
 At the same time, check the hot water heater’s pressure relief valve to make sure it’s working.
 Lift the lever and let it drop back, and check whether this causes a burst of hot water into the drain.
 You should only do this if your heater and/or valve are new or it has been tested regularly because an older valve that has never been tested can spring a leak as a result of sticking or corroded seals.

 Get a Drain Inspection

 Perform a camera inspection of your drainage system.
 Once cold weather hits, it’s pretty difficult to get into the drains to do any necessary plumbing repairs.
-Toronto is beautiful during the Fall, with its piles of multi-coloured leaves everywhere, but those can quickly turn into a drainage hazard with a strong wind or rain that sweep them into all the cracks.
+Toronto is beautiful during the Fall, with its piles of multi-colored leaves everywhere, but those can quickly turn into a drainage hazard with a strong wind or rain that sweeps them into all the cracks.